Physical education and Sport play a large part of life at Highfield Littleport.

 Visiting Sports Coaches

 We have a visiting sports coach who exposes students to a variety of different sports to widen their interest, knowledge and activity.
-This is run as individual lessons as well as a weekly lunch time club.
+This is run as individual lessons for our yellow pathway and upper school students.

 Swimming Tuition

-We employ a swimming teacher to assist with teaching of swimming for all of our Key Stage 2 students to help them work towards the National Curriculum end of year expectations.
+We employ a swimming teacher to assist with teaching of swimming for all of our Key Stage 2 and 3 students to help them work towards the National Curriculum end of year expectations.
+Please see the reporting tab for information on end of Year 6 outcomes.